Digital Twin-Centered Hybrid Data-Driven Multi-Stage Deep Learning Framework for Enhanced Nuclear Reactor Power Prediction: Procedure and Multi-Stage DNN Development

 where $\rho^{-}$ is lower reactivity, $\rho^{+}$ is higher reactivity, $P^{+}$ is higher power, and $P^{-}$ is lower power.

-A method was defined using python code to randomly perturb control rod heights from both the initial and final state of observation.
+A method was defined using a Python code to randomly perturb control rod heights from both the initial and final states of observation.
+These perturbations add diversity to the dataset, enhancing the model’s robustness and adaptability to dynamic system changes.
 The functions used to execute this practice are included as \ref{sec:power_ratio_sample_func} and \ref{sec:over_sample_func}.
-Both the initial and final states were perturbed by this method to reduce the model's memorization capabilities.
-The reactivity was determined using the integral rod worth information for the relevant core configuration based on the date the transient occurred.
+Both the initial and final states were perturbed with this method in an effort to reduce the memorization capabilities of the model.
+The reactivity was determined by using the integral rod worth information for the relevant core configuration based on the date the transient occurred.
 Over the two years of training samples collected, four different reactor configurations were utilized.
-The observation date could be cross-referenced to the operational dates of the core configurations to determine which control rod-worth values should be used for the selected sample.
+The date of the observation could be cross-referenced to the operational dates of the core configurations in order to determine which set of control rod-worth values should be used for the selected sample.
 For the conversion of the given rod worth values, a delayed neutron fraction ($\beta$) of 0.006 was assumed.

+An additional dataset generation method using a joint statistical distribution was performed to increase dataset breadth and smoothness.
+This method enhances the model’s ability to simulate diverse operational scenarios by generating data with statistical variability and smooth transitions between states, necessary for sufficiently robust operation in digital twins.
+A random normal value was generated, which then served as the upper and lower limit to a random normal distribution.
+This random normal distribution was used to perturb control rod heights and then calculate reactivity insertion.
+This methodology increases diversity in individual control rod heights and reduces direct clustering around semi-random points in the data.
+Additional dataset generation methods may be provided upon request to authors.

 Table \ref{tb:rod_worth} represents the relationship between the core configuration and the control rod worths.
 Using the control rod worths, additional data points could be generated using some random noise.
-The original and generated datasets can be seen in Figures \ref{fig:2} and \ref{fig:3}.
+These enriched datasets ensure that the model reflects real-world variability while maintaining high fidelity to reactor physics.
+The original dataset and generated dataset can be seen in Figure \ref{fig:3}.

 After samples were generated, processing methods could be applied in order to prepare the data for use in deep learning models.